michaellynn/michaellynn.github.io/_posts/2020-03-28-minecraft-harmony.md

 title: Minecraft Harmony
 ---

+# [Update: Before buying anything, be sure to [read part 2](/2020/05/25/minecraft-harmony-part-2/) as well, where I corrected some mistakes here!]

 If you're reading this, you may be one of the adults living in a household full of Minecraft fans who can't agree on which version is better: Java edition (aka original flavor/classic Minecraft, played on a computer - the one you can mod like crazy) or Bedrock edition (available on iPhone, iPad, Switch, other gaming consoles, etc.).

 ...
 And if you're cooped up in a house right now where everyone is a little on edge from not getting much of a break from each other, wouldn't it be nice to be able to make both groups happy and able to play with each other at the same time.